 For example, a hafnium-niobium alloy containing 10% hafnium can be used as a rocket nozzle, while a tantalum-tungsten alloy containing 2% hafnium has high creep strength and can be used as a protective material for a spacecraft.

 In addition, hafnium can also be used in tungsten wire manufacturing.
-Adding element hafnium to tungsten, molybdenum and tantalum alloys can produce carbide alloys and heat-resistant alloys.
+Adding element hafnium to tungsten, molybdenum, and tantalum alloys can produce carbide alloys and heat-resistant alloys.

-For example, hafnium and carbon compound hafnium carbide (HfC) can be used as cemented carbide additives due to high hardness and melting point.
+For example, hafnium and carbon compound hafnium carbide (HfC) can be used as cemented carbide additives due to their high hardness and melting point.
 4TaCHfC has a melting point of about 4215ºC, which is the compound with the highest melting point among known materials.

 Thank you for reading our article and we hope this article can be helpful to you.
 If you want to know more about the uses of hafnium and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

 Headquartered in Lake Forest, California, Advanced Refractory Metals (ARM) is a top manufacturer and supplier of refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, zirconium, etc. We provide our customers with high-quality refractory metal products at a very competitive price.